adelriosantiago/git-as-dropbox/README.md

 ## Installation

-`npm install --global git-as-dropbox`.
+`npm install --global git-as-dropbox`

 ## Usage

- - Go to the git repository you wish to convert into dropbox-like repository
- - `git-as-dropbox .`
- - Run `git-as-dropbox <repository-path>` on any other computer you wish to sync
+ - Run `git-as-dropbox <repository-path>` on two different computers.
- - Any change will now be shared across both computers
+ - Any change will now be shared across both computers.

 ## Pros of using GAD